 .avif)

 No. Smart Food Safe's supplier flow runs through vendor questionnaires and a portal-based approval workflow.
 A G2 reviewer flagged having to manually approve each questionnaire response as a friction point.
-Allera sends suppliers a magic link — no account, no questionnaire portal, no approval queue per submission.
+Allera emails suppliers a magic link instead — no password to create, and no questionnaire portal to navigate.

 Smart Food Safe's homepage promises under 12 weeks to go live.
 G2 reviewers confirm the setup is complex — multiple verified users describe a learning curve and note that it takes time to train staff across the module-heavy platform.
 Allera goes live in about 30 days, so your team is running audits in the time it takes Smart Food Safe to finish onboarding.